 Bachelor of Science in Mechanical Engineering program

-To provide a broad-based, practice-oriented Mechanical Engineering education that enables graduates to become technically proficient, professional leaders through engagement in the community and lifelong learning.
+The mission of the Department of Mechanical Engineering is to "provide a broad-based, practice-oriented Mechanical Engineering education that enables graduates to become technically-proficient and professional leaders through innovative, entrepreneurial, multi-interdisciplinary engagement in the community and lifelong learning."

 Program Educational Objectives

 Our alumni (within 3 to 5 years after graduation) will:

 - Be engaged in a professional career of graduate studies using knowledge and skills obtained in their ME education;

 - Become leaders and effective communicators actively involved in their community for the betterment of society.

 Upon the successful completion of the Bachelor of Science in Mechanical Engineering program at California State University, Fresno, students will have achieved the following: